AramZS/aramzs.github.io/_posts/2020-11-09-spotify-asks-listeners-to-hack-its-algorithm.markdown

 This narrowing has become even more difficult to escape now that my entire music experience is filtered through a streaming service, there's no longer any time to trip over a song on the radio or even stumble over a recommendation on a pirating site.
 Even if someone was going to lend me a CD, I don't have anything to play it anymore.
 Taking a single recommendation often isn't enough to break out of the effect of my overall listening pattern.
 If I do nothing but passively consume music via a streaming service, I'll likely never be pushed to the edge, much less out, of my comfort zone.

-This problem is called "filter bubbles", though I think that's a little too general a term, and it isn't just a problem of music recommendations.
+This problem isn't just one of music recommendations.
 Only, I think there's a solution that leverages the algorithmic recommendation process to broaden, instead of limit, us and we can see it already in Spotify.

 ## The Sweet Escape